niyumard/rofi-goldendict/README.md

-This is a rofi script that can be run using:
+This is a rofi script that (once dict.sh and the word list are place in `~/.config/rofi/` folder) can be run using:
 `rofi -show dict -modi dict:~/.config/rofi/dict.sh`

 The word list is extracted from WordNet 3 project, everything else in this project is licensed under GPLv3